Wanna know more about the German towns in Texas? We have a great list of small towns in Texas with strong German roots!

 Founded in 1875, Schulenburg is a place for every traveler as the town offers many attractions.

 Be awestruck by these Czech and German immigrants’ skillfulness who brought Europe’s Old World beauty to Texas.
-Or, in other words, visit the Painted Churches.
+Or, in other words, visit the Painted Churches of Texas.
 You won’t regret it!

 For model plane lovers, Stanzel Model Aircraft Museum is a full plate of entertainment.
 The exhibition includes the Tiger Shark, the first control-line model kit in the world.